 "We have received funding from the Dave Peterson Memorial Fund to replace the camera and equipment that was damaged by a lightning strike.
 The new camera and supporting equipment [were] replaced during the summer/fall of 2012.
 However there is still no internet connection available so images can not be relayed."
 Apparently, this camera is now fully operational.
 I don't know why the images appear on Google Drive, but I'm calling it good.

 This camera looks north from the Camden Building on West River Street.
 It shows the downtown of historic Truckee, Northern California's prime route across the Sierra Nevada.
-The image updates every minute but does not auto-refresh.
+Both still and live-streaming images are now provided.
+There are also links to cameras in other areas of California.

 As with all TahoeTopia Lake Tahoe Web cams, an aerial map below the image shows the area's major highways along with the camera's location and geographic coordinates.